arelangi/adityarelangi.com/talks/2017/may/index.md

 class: center,middle,inverse
 layoud: true

-# Why would you .red[build] a Serverless system?
+# Why would you .red[build] a Serverless Platform?

 ???

-I've just now mentioned all the major players in the Serverless space and their offerings, why are we embarking on building our own Serverless system?
+I've just now mentioned all the major players in the Serverless space and their offerings, why are we embarking on building our own Serverless Platform?

 1. There is a certain amount of vendor tie-in when using any of these products.
 It isn't easy to use S3 with the Google Cloud Functions and write to your own DB.
 There's a certain level of tie-in with all these products.
 2. I will quote Richard Feynman on this "What I cannot create, I do not understand"